 - Thick fabrics: Wear thick fabrics that are loose fitting because a mosquito can bite through thin clothing.
 Whilst this may be difficult if it is hot, humid or you live in a tropical area, it’s an important choice to make.

 - Insect Shield® Repellent Apparel: You can wear clothing that has been designed with mosquito repellent built in.
-Insect Shield clothing uses permethrin to effectively repell mosquitos and other bugs and insects.
+Insect Shield clothing uses permethrin to effectively repel mosquitos and other bugs and insects.
 Permethrin is designed to be used on clothing, shoes, bed nets, and camping gear only and is safe for pregnant women.
 TIP: If you do purchase repellant clothing, wash separately from non-treated clothing.

 - Wear insect repellent during pregnancy: Insect repellents are considered safe during pregnancy when used as recommended.
 They’re an important part of protecting yourself from mosquito-borne viruses, especially when you’re traveling to places where these illnesses are common.
-Choose an insect repellent with up to 50% of DEET in it because that’s effective and at that level it’s safe in pregnancy.
+Choose an insect repellent with up to 50% of DEET in it because that’s effective and at that level, it’s safe in pregnancy.
 Insect repellents containing DEET or picaridin, are safe for pregnant and breastfeeding women and children older than 2 months when used according to the product label.

 - Wash your skin: After returning indoors, wash treated skin with soap and water or bathe, particularly if you have also been using insect repellent.

 - Anti-Zika maternity clothes: MegaDose, a Brazilian company that designs maternity clothes, has released a new line of anti-Zika apparel.
-These clothes are made of a special fabric that is infused with a natural mosquito repellent called citronella and are designed to help pregnant women avoid contracting the dreaded Zika virus.
+These clothes are made of a special fabric that is infused with a natural mosquito repellent called citronella and is designed to help pregnant women avoid contracting the dreaded Zika virus.
 If you are lucky enough to live in Brazil, seek them out!

 Following these steps will decrease the likelihood of being bitten by a mosquito, but will not remove the risk completely.
 If you are pregnant, or trying to conceive, and planning on travelling, it is best not to visit affected areas.
 If you live in an affected area, discuss your best options with your healthcare provider.